Gunarajan18/PROJECT-SSUGG/Readme.txt

 1. Install Jupyter Notebook
 2. Open terminal:
-3. Open `Untitled3.ipynb` and run all cells.
+3. Open `songsuggestion.ipynb` and run all cells.

 ---
+4.open requirement.txt file and check for libraries and Installation process.
+5.run this command on bash im using linux mint - "pip install -r requirements.txt".
+6. Open Jupyter notebook you can use freely now without an error!;

 Made with ❤️ by Guna Rajan